 Also note: because the heartworm tests on the market either look for microfilariae or for adult worm proteins, they will not detect infection with immature worms.
 This is why it takes 5 to 7 months from the time of exposure to get a valid heartworm test and this is also why there is no point in testing puppies less than 5 to 7 months of age.

-Once a negative status has been established the dog is placed on a monthly preventative.
-Our hospital recommends Sentinel.
-Sentinel is a beef flavored tablet.
-Sentinel is a 5 in 1 value- It not only prevents heartworm, it also prevents hookworms, roundworms, whipworms and fleas.
-It is also very important to prevent hookworms and roundworms because these parasites can by transmitted to you or your family.
-Your dog should be given Sentinel once a month all year round.
+Once a negative status has been established, the dog is placed on a monthly preventative.
+Our hospital recommends Interceptor or Trifexis.
+Interceptor is a monthly heart worm medication that also helps protect against roundworms, hookworms, whipworms, and tapeworms.
+It is important to prevent hookworms and roundworms because these parasites can by transmitted to you or your family.
+Trifexis is our other monthly heart worm preventative, it also prevents fleas and treats for hookworms, roundworms, and whipworms.
+Your dog should be on a monthly heartworm preventative all year- round for protection.

 It is important to give the preventative on a timely schedule.
 The medications are eliminated from the dogs body shortly after they are given and do not protect from future infections.
 They actually kill any immature heartworms that your pet may have acquired since his/her last monthly dose.